t3hbb/NSGenCS/README.md

 `donut -a 2 -f 7 -z 2 file.exe` will generate a loader.cs that you can use - PLEASE CHANGE THE VARIABLE NAME FROM my_buf to buf!!

 You can deliver nearly anything using a combination of donut and NSGenCS. donut is the closest framework to magic as far as I can tell.
 Want to deliver a tool that is detected but not a shellcode/beacon?
-Go for it - drop SharUp or SharpDump using this framwork.
-Just make sure you use a delivery template that supports console out if you need it.
+Go for it - drop it using this framework and the donut loader.cs.
+Just make sure you use a delivery template that supports console out if you need it and specify any command line options you require (such as an output file if you don't have a template that supports console output) using the `-p"my command line options here"` flag in donut.

 # Pointless Functionality (Triggers AV Currently)